wadeandwendy/smooch-web/README.md

 ### Individual functions

 #### init(options)
-Initializes the Smooch widget in the web page using the specified options.
+Initializes the BRAND widget in the web page using the specified options.
 It returns a promise that will resolve when the widget is ready.

 ##### Options